readthedocs/readthedocs.org/docs/getting_started.rst

 * Subversion: ``http://varnish-cache.org/svn/trunk``
 * Mercurial: ``https://bitbucket.org/ianb/pip``
 * Bazaar: ``lp:pasta``

-.. note:: Make sure to choose your *Documentation Type* correctly as either Sphinx or Mkdocs.

 Add an optional homepage URL and some tags, then click "Create".